coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 **Limitations**
 No detection method reliably identifies all forms of manipulative or unwanted instructions.
 Generative models used for detection may themselves be influenced by crafted inputs.
 Heuristic and rules-based approaches may fail to generalize to new attack variations.
 Additionally, experimentation through small input changes over time may evade single-input detection and require complementary series-based analysis.
-This control does not replace access control, rate limiting, or monitoring, but works best alongside them - combined with [controls to limit the effects of unwnanted model behaviour](/goto/limitunwanted/).
+This control does not replace access control, rate limiting, or monitoring, but works best alongside them - combined with [controls to limit the effects of unwanted model behaviour](/goto/limitunwanted/).

 **References**
 - [Invisible prompt injection](https://arxiv.org/abs/2505.16957)